AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 #### Spell checking

-Spell checks are run automatically using Github actions upon opening a PR for master or prior to merging to master.
+Spell checks are run automatically using GitHub actions upon opening a PR for master or prior to merging to master.
-Github actions will abort if there are more than 2 spelling errors and you will need to fix those before continuing.
+GitHub actions will abort if there are more than 2 spelling errors and you will need to fix those before continuing.
-You can obtain the list of spelling errors on Github by going to `Actions` and clicking the workflow of PR you are working on.
+You can obtain the list of spelling errors on GitHub by going to `Actions` and clicking the workflow of PR you are working on.
 Click on the `style-n-check` step and in the upper right hand corner, there is a button that says "Artifacts" which should list a file called `spell-check-results`.
 Click on `spell-check-results` to download a zip file that contains the list of misspelled words.
 Alternatively, click on the "Check on spell check results" step in the workflow log to see the misspellings.